Hari7531/HackerRank/SQL/Easy/20_Weather_Observation_Station_15.md

-## 19 - Weather Observation Station 14
+## 20 - Weather Observation Station 15
 <br>

 ## Problem
-Query the greatest value of the Northern Latitudes (LAT_N) from STATION that is less than 137.2345.
-Truncate your answer to 4 decimal places.
+Query the Western Longitude (LONG_W) for the largest Northern Latitude (LAT_N) in STATION that is less than 137.2345.
+Round your answer to 4 decimal places.

 ## Input Format